fabacab/awesome-cybersecurity-blueteam/README.md

 - [AlienVault OSSIM](https://www.alienvault.com/open-threat-exchange/projects) - Single-server open source SIEM platform featuring asset discovery, asset inventorying, behavioral monitoring, and event correlation, driven by AlienVault Open Threat Exchange (OTX).
 - [Prelude SIEM OSS](https://www.prelude-siem.org/) - Open source, agentless SIEM with a long history and several commercial variants featuring security event collection, normalization, and alerting from arbitrary log input and numerous popular monitoring tools.
+- [SIEMonster Community Edition](https://siemonster.com/download-community-edition/) - Customizable and scalable security monitoring software solution.

 ### Service and performance monitoring

 See also [awesome-sysadmin#monitoring](https://github.com/n1trux/awesome-sysadmin#monitoring).

+- [Fluentd](https://github.com/fluent/fluentd) - Collect events from various data sources and writes them to files, RDBMS, NoSQL, IaaS, SaaS, Hadoop and so on.
+It helps you unify your logging infrastructure.
 - [Icinga](https://icinga.com/) - Modular redesign of Nagios with pluggable user interfaces and an expanded set of data connectors, collectors, and reporting tools.
 - [Locust](https://locust.io/) - Open source load testing tool in which you can define user behaviour with Python code and swarm your system with millions of simultaneous users.
 - [Nagios](https://nagios.org) - Popular network and service monitoring solution and reporting platform.